merlinoa/shinyFeedback/cran-comments.md

 ## Test environments
-* local ubuntu 16.04, R 3.3.3
+* local OS X install, R 3.5.1
-* ubuntu 12.04 (on travis-ci), R 3.3.3
+* ubuntu 12.04 (on travis-ci), R 3.5.1
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

+* This is a new release.

 ## Reverse dependencies

-no reverse dependencies.
+This is a new release, so there are no reverse dependencies.

 ---

-* There are currently no downstream dependencies for this package
+* I have run R CMD check on the NUMBER downstream dependencies.
+  (Summary at ...).

 * FAILURE SUMMARY

+* All revdep maintainers were notified of the release on RELEASE DATE.